Lyra

 The F-keys aren't working.
 What should I check?

-First, confirm that Lyra has Accessibility permission in System Settings → Privacy & Security → Accessibility — without it, the key intercept can't start.
+First, confirm that Lyra has Accessibility permission in System Settings → Privacy & Security → Accessibility - without it, the key intercept can't start.
 Next, check that your Apollo is connected and Mixer Engine is running; the Lyra menu should show "Connected: [device name]".
-Lyra intentionally doesn't intercept the keys when Mixer Engine is unreachable, so the system keys behave normally until it connects.
+Lyra doesn't intercept the keys when Mixer Engine is unreachable, so the system keys behave normally until it connects.

 Also worth checking: depending on your keyboard settings, you may need to hold Fn to trigger the F-keys.
 You can change this in System Settings → Keyboard → Function Keys.